Chapter 86.08

 4. For lots 50 feet or less in width, regardless of lot size, side yards of not less than 10 percent of the width of the lot shall be provided; however, such side yards shall not be less than three feet and need not exceed five feet.

-B. Where a single-family dwelling building, duplex development, or detached garage is proposed for two or more lots having contiguous interior lot lines, one side yard of each lot may be reduced to a zero setback upon site approval.
+B. Where two single-family dwelling buildings, duplex development, or detached garages are proposed for two or more lots having contiguous interior lot lines, one side yard of each lot may be reduced to a zero setback upon site approval.
 The remaining side yard shall not be less than 20 percent of the width of the lot; provided, however, that such side yard shall not be less than six feet.
 All side street lot lines and interior lot lines adjoining property not part of the development shall not be permitted to have a reduced side yard.
 In the case of duplex units, no more than two such units may be attached where allowed in the R-1A Zone.
 (Ord.
-1971 § 2, 2005)
+2062 § 2 (Exh.
+A), 2016)

 C. Where a single-family dwelling building or duplex development is proposed for two or more lots having contiguous interior lot lines, the reduced side yard as provided under CMC 86.08.060(B) shall apply only to the interior lot line of a reversed corner lot.
 The side yard on the side street lot line shall be increased by the width of the setback required for the interior lot line prior to reduction.